mjhoy/cheat/unix.markdown

     ssh -ND 8887 -p 22 <remote>     --> Start a SOCKS server on local port 8887 that tunnels to <remote> through port 22.
 To proxy all web traffic, set up the proxy settings in System Prefs/Network/Proxies.

+#### curl

+Downloading a file from a website (basecamp) which requires an authorization cookie (taken from a browser session):

+    curl -H "Cookie: <...>" https://someone.basecamphq.com/file.mp3 > file.mp3

+To get the header cookie info, use Chrome's Network tab in the inspector, and just copy "Cookie: ..." from the headers.